jnozzi/cocoadev.com/markdown/CenteringInsideNSScrollView.md

 **Centering Enclosing View**
 ----

-In this example, there's a 4-level view hierarchy: General/NSScrollView -> General/NSClipView -> General/ScrollDocumentView -> General/MyView.
+In this example, there's a 4-level view hierarchy: NSScrollView -> NSClipView -> ScrollDocumentView -> MyView.

-The General/ScrollDocumentView always makes sure to resize itself so that it is at minimum the size of the scrollview's clip view, and always large enough to contain the real "document view", the "General/MyView".
-General/MyView's responsibility is to always center itself in its superview when its frame changes.
+The ScrollDocumentView always makes sure to resize itself so that it is at minimum the size of the scrollview's clip view, and always large enough to contain the real "document view", the "MyView".
+MyView's responsibility is to always center itself in its superview when its frame changes.

-It's important that the General/MyView instance have no autoresizing for width/height resizing, and that all of its margins remain flexible.
+It's important that the MyView instance have no autoresizing for width/height resizing, and that all of its margins remain flexible.

-@implementation General/ScrollDocumentView
+@implementation ScrollDocumentView

-- (void)setFrame:(General/NSRect)frame;
+- (void)setFrame:(NSRect)frame;
 {
 	// Maintain a minimum size which fits the subview if (self.subviews.count) {
-		General/NSView * subview = [self.subviews objectAtIndex:0];
+		NSView * subview = [self.subviews objectAtIndex:0];
 		frame.size.width  = MAX(subview.frame.size.width,  self.enclosingScrollView.contentSize.width);
 		frame.size.height = MAX(subview.frame.size.height, self.enclosingScrollView.contentSize.height);
 	}